+44 (0)207 822 1200

 Lucinda is developing a practice across all of chambers’ main areas.
 She has a particular interest in cases with an international element.

-Lucinda is building a practice in private international law and is regularly instructed in cases concerning jurisdiction and applicable law.
-She recently represented the successful defendant as sole counsel in the High Court in Troke v Amgen Seguros Generales Compania de Seguros y Reaseguros SAU EWHC 2976 (QB), the leading case on the law applicable to interest awards under the Rome II Regulation.
-She is currently instructed by the Government Legal Department in a group of cross-border asbestos exposure claims brought by members of the armed forces.
+Lucinda is building a practice in private international law.
+She represented the successful defendant as sole counsel in the High Court in Troke v Amgen Seguros Generales Compania de Seguros y Reaseguros SAU EWHC 2976 (QB), the leading case on the law applicable to interest awards under the Rome II Regulation.
+She is currently instructed in a group of cross-border asbestos exposure claims brought by members of the armed forces.

-Lucinda is regularly instructed by the Government in both public and private law matters.
-In recent months, she has been instructed in a number of high-profile matters including the Harry Dunn judicial review proceedings and the Infected Blood Inquiry.
-She is instructed as a junior in the litigation arising out of the Grenfell Tower fire.
-Lucinda is also currently instructed in a claim arising out of a council’s role in preventing a prospective foster carer from appearing on a foster register.
+Lucinda is regularly instructed by local and central Government.
+She is a junior in the litigation arising out of the Grenfell Tower fire, and has been instructed as a junior junior in the Harry Dunn judicial review proceedings and the Infected Blood Inquiry.
+Lucinda is also advising in a claim arising out of a council’s role in preventing a prospective foster carer from appearing on a foster register.

 Lucinda has considerable experience of clinical negligence cases.
-She has a keen interest in cases concerning women’s health, and has been instructed in her own right in cases concerning a wide range of obstetric and gynaecological issues including labiaplasty, placenta abnormalities and intra-natal care.
+She has a keen interest in cases concerning women’s health, and has been instructed in cases concerning a wide range of obstetric and gynaecological issues including labiaplasty, placenta abnormalities and intra-natal care.

 Before joining chambers, Lucinda graduated from the University of Cambridge with a First class degree in Modern and Medieval Languages, where she received prizes for academic excellence and an outstanding dissertation.
 She subsequently completed the New Entrepreneurs Foundation programme and worked for a start-up business where she gave regular presentations to the board of a FTSE 250 company.
 She has also worked for television and theatre production companies in Spain, Bolivia and the UK.